-Only one announcement device can be designated for each calling group; however, more than one calling group can use the same announcement device.
-The announcement device should not be assigned as a group member, and it must be outward-restricted to prevent unauthorized calls.
+Up to 10 primary and one secondary announcement devices can be designated for each calling group; more than one calling group can use the same announcement devices.
+The announcement devices should not be assigned as group members, and they are outward-restricted to prevent unauthorized calls.

-Each calling group can have only one telephone assigned as its messagewaiting receiver.
+Each calling group can have only one telephone assigned as its message-waiting receiver.
 The same telephone can be assigned as the message-waiting receiver for more than one calling group.